adikele/covidplots-using-django/README.md

 # covidplots-using-django
-Web program displays bargraphs and linegraphs showing Covid-19 infection rates in different countries
+Web program displays bargraphs and linegraphs showing Covid-19 infection rates in different countries.
+The project website can be found at: https://covid-19-vis2.lm.r.appspot.com/covidplots/

-# Visualization of Covid-19 infections
+## Visualization of Covid-19 infections:
 ORIGINAL PROJECT: This project was originally done in July - Dec 2020 using Flask.
 The purpose then was to develop software to visualize Covid-19 infection rates.
 Potential users were to be academicians, researchers and journalists.
-The project is therefore out of data.
+The project's Github page can be found here: https://github.com/adikele/covid-cases-webapp It is, however, not updated since December 2022.

 CURRENT PROJECT: The original project is now redone using Django.
 The goal of the current project is to compare the software development of a program in Flask and in Django.
-The project uses the following libraries: (i) Matplotlib 3.3.0 (ii) Pandas 1.1.0 (iii) Django 3.9
+The current project uses the following libraries: (i) Matplotlib 3.3.0 (ii) Pandas 1.1.0 (iii) Django 3.2.9

-The project website can be found at: https://covid-19-vis2.lm.r.appspot.com/covidplots/

-Currently website users can plot graphs for:
+Users can plot two types of graphs.
+These are:
 (i) Bargraphs of one user-entered country and four other countries from the same continent.
 (ii) Linegraphs of infections in three user-entered countries over a period of time.

 ### Structure:
 The backend is a RESTful API application built with Django.
-The data source is a csv file dated 6th December 2020 take from EU Open Data Portal: https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data
+The data source is a csv file dated 6th December 2020 taken from EU Open Data Portal: https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data
 The csv file is converted into a dataframe in Pandas, from which the required data, based on user inputs, is extracted.
 This date is then ploted as graphs by using Matplotlib functions.